plain.pageviews

 Why not use server-side middleware for automatic tracking?

-Originally this was considered.
-However, tracking from the backend with middleware means you have to identify all kinds of requests not to track (assets, files, API calls, etc.).
-Client-side tracking naturally accomplishes what we're looking for in a more straightforward way, while server-side methods give you control when you need it.
+Tracking from the backend with middleware means you have to identify all kinds of requests not to track (assets, files, API calls, etc.).
+Client-side tracking naturally captures what you want in a more straightforward way, while server-side methods give you control when you need it.

 Installation